JensUweUlrich/ReadBouncer/README.md

   -?, -h, --help
   -v, --verbose           Show additional output as to what we are doing.
   -r, --read-file <read-file>
-                          File with reads to classify (FASTA or FASTQ format) -i, --ibf-file <ibf-file>
+                          File with reads to classify in FASTA or FASTQ format (required) -d, --depletion-file <ibf-file>
+                          Interleaved Bloom Filter file with depletion references -t, --target-file <ibf-file>
-                          Interleaved Bloom Filter file -s, --significance <probability>
+                          Interleaved Bloom Filter file with target references -c, --classified-file <file>
+                          File with classified reads in FASTA format -u, --unclassified-file <file>
+                          File with unclassified reads in FASTA format -s, --significance <probability>
-                          significance level for confidence interval of number of errorneous kmers (default is 0.95) -e, --error-rate <err>  exepected per read sequencing error rate (default is 0.1) -t, --threads <threads> Number of classification threads
+                          significance level for confidence interval of number of errorneous kmers (default: 0.95) -e, --error-rate <err>  expected per read sequencing error rate (default: 0.1) -p, --prefix-length <length>
+                          Length of read prefix used for classification (default: 360) -n, --num-threads <threads>
+                          Number of classification threads
 ```
+<b>--prefix-length</b>
+This is the number of nucleotides from the beginning of each read that is used for classification.
+By default, NanoLIVE takes the first 360 nucleotides since this represents approximately 0.4 seconds of sequencing or 4 chunks of data sent from MinKNOW to our ReadUntil client.

+<b>--depletion-file and --target-file</b>
+The depletion-file contains the IBF for references we would want to deplete in a real experiment.
+If we also have a priori knowledge about potential organisms in our sample we definitely want to sequence, it is also possible to build an IBF of the reference sequences of those organisms and provide NanoLIVE the IBF as a target filter file.
+This can improve the specificity of the classification.

 <b>--significance and --error-rate</b>
-For more accurate classification of reads we are calculating the expected number of mutated kmers for each 500 nucleotide start sequence of the read based on the expected sequencing ```error rate```.
+For more accurate classification of reads we are calculating the expected number of mutated kmers for each read prefix based on the expected sequencing ```error rate```.
 Than a confidence interval for the mutated kmers is calculated as described by [Blanca et. al., 2021](https://www.biorxiv.org/content/10.1101/2021.01.15.426881v2) and the minimum number of matching kmers is calculated based on the upper bound of the confidence interval.
 The significance level of the confidence interval can be specified, but is set to 95% by default.

 #### <a name="deplete"></a>Live Depletion of Nanopore Reads